 CASA Certification means different things whether it is being applied to an individual or a company.
-An individual is certified by CASA if they hold a Remote Pilot Licence issued by CASA.
+An individual is certified by CASA (the Civil Aviation Safety Authority) if they hold a Remote Pilot Licence issued by CASA.
 This alone does not allow them to fly commercially.

 To fly commercially, this individual needs to fly under a CASA Certified company.
 For a company to be CASA Certified, they need to hold a Remote Operator Certificate which is also issued by CASA.
 Once this individual holds a Remote Pilot Licence and works under a company that holds a Remote Operator’s Certificate, then they are legally allowed to fly commercially.

 A Remote Pilot Licence can be obtained by completing our ‘Professional Training’ Course.
 If you wish to fly under your own business, you will need to obtain a RPA Operator Certificate (ReOC) directly from CASA.
 Find out more about how to gain an ReOC on our ‘Remote Operator Certificate’ page.

 CASA Certification is essential to ensure that you are operating within the bounds of the law and are able to obtain full public liability insurance.
 Without appropriate approvals from CASA you are at risk of heavy fines.